cockroachdb/docs/v19.2/secure-a-cluster.md

     <a href="secure-a-cluster.html"><button class="filter-button current"><strong>Secure</strong></button></a>
 </div>

-Once you’ve [installed CockroachDB](install-cockroachdb.html), it’s simple to start a secure multi-node cluster locally, using [TLS certificates](create-security-certificates.html) to encrypt network communication.
+Once you've [installed CockroachDB](install-cockroachdb.html), it's simple to run a secure multi-node cluster locally, using [TLS certificates](create-security-certificates.html) to encrypt network communication.

 {{site.data.alerts.callout_info}}
-Running multiple nodes on a single host is useful for testing out CockroachDB, but it's not recommended for production deployments.
-To run a physically distributed cluster in production, see [Manual Deployment](manual-deployment.html) or [Orchestrated Deployment](orchestration.html).
+Running multiple nodes on a single host is useful for testing CockroachDB, but it's not suitable for production.
+To run a physically distributed cluster, see [Manual Deployment](manual-deployment.html) or [Orchestrated Deployment](orchestration.html), and review the [Production Checklist](recommended-production-settings.html).
 {{site.data.alerts.end}}

 ## Before you begin

-Make sure you have already [installed CockroachDB](install-cockroachdb.html).
+- Make sure you have already [installed CockroachDB](install-cockroachdb.html).
+- For quick SQL testing or app development, consider [running a single-node cluster](cockroach-start-single-node.html) instead.

 <!-- TODO: update the asciicast
 Also, feel free to watch this process in action before going through the steps yourself.
 Note that you can copy commands directly from the video, and you can use **<** and **>** to go back and forward.